proxmox/proxmox-datacenter-manager/docs/roadmap.rst

     subscription status of remotes and remote tasks.

 - Add endpoints that allow proxying a remote's shell via a web socket.
-- Add an endpoint for listing Proxmox VE and Proxmox Backup Server remotes under ``/pve/remotes`` and ``/pbs/remotes`` respectively.
+- Backend support for Proxmox Backup Server remotes:

    - Add TLS probing for Proxmox Backup Server remotes.
    - Allow scanning Proxmox Backup Server remotes analogous to Proxmox VE remotes.
    - Assign an ACL with admin role on “/” for newly created Proxmox Backup Server tokens when adding them as a remote.
    - Allow querying a Proxmox Backup Server's remote status.
    - New endpoint that returns the namespaces of a remote datastore.
    - Add API endpoints to query Proxmox Backup Server tasks.
    - Improve information collection on Proxmox Backup Server datastores by including configuration properties and more status types.
    - Support Proxmox Backup Server remote update information collection.
+   - Request latest metrics for Proxmox Backup Server when using hourly timeframe.
+   - Fix an issue where some Proxmox Backup Server remotes wrongly signaled HttpOnly cookie support, leading to an issue when querying them.

+- Add an endpoint for listing Proxmox VE and Proxmox Backup Server remotes under ``/pve/remotes`` and ``/pbs/remotes`` respectively.
 - Add an API endpoint for retrieving and refreshing the remote update summary.
 - Cache results for remote update availability.
 - Poll the remote update status via a periodic task.